redkite-labs/RedKiteCms/README.md

 RedKite CMS console
 -------------------
-RedKite CMS is highly decoupled from Symfony2 and runs using its own kernel to keep things separated as well.
-For this reason RedKite CMS comes with its own console, called rkconsole, which must be used to run all RedKite CMS commands.
+RedKite CMS is highly decoupled from Symfony2 and works using its own kernel to keep things separated as well.
+For this reason
+RedKite CMS comes with its own console, called **rkconsole**, which must be used to run all RedKite CMS commands.

 Installing from the console
 ---------------------------
-Installing RedKite CMS from the console is really easy:
+Installing RedKite CMS from the console is really easy.
+Run ti command using the Symfony2 console:

     app/console rekitecms:configure

-This will run the interactive command and provide the required information.
-If everything goes well, you will be prompted that the configuration has been written and you ready to start the install.
+This will run an interactive command which asks you some mandatory information.
+If everything goes well, you will be prompted that the configuration has been written and you are ready to start the install.

 Run the following command from the console:

     app/rkconsole rekitecms:install --env=rkcms